Brookdale Wave

 Elle-ini

 Think Bellini, just minus the booze.
-Named for its beauty and sweetness, there’s no better way to do brunch.
+Named for its beauty and sweetness, this mocktail is best at brunch.

-• Thaw a bag of frozen peaches and then blend in a blender until they are puréed
+• Thaw a bag of frozen peaches and then blend in a blender until they are puréed.

-• Add ginger ale to taste
+• Add ginger ale to taste.

-• Drop in 3-4 fresh blueberries
+• Drop in 3-4 fresh blueberries.

 • If you want to dial back the sweetness, consider using ginger beer instead of ginger ale to add a spicy bite.